alexvirdee/purepaws/README.md

 ## Seeding MongoDB
 Upload JSON seed files in mongodb compass to get collections if the db has been cleared or need new mock data

-## Notes to remember
-Only breeders with "approved" status will render on map page

 Next Auth Generate Secret

 `openssl rand -base64 32`

 ## Learn More